ragzilla/DSP_Mods/README.md

 This overrides the return value from PlanetFactory::ComputeFlattenTerrainReform so terrain modifications do not consume, or add, dirt/sand/soil.

 ###### DSP_NoResearchNag
 Disables the "slow research speed" nag which pops up around every 5 minutes when you're not generating enough hashes/sec to keep CentreBrain happy.
+Transpiles GameTutorialLogic::GameTick to always jump past the tutorial nag section.

 ###### DSP_RecipeDumper
 This adds Postfix methods to the Recipe and Item database loaders, and dumps some selected fields in something vaguely resembling TOML markup.
 I was thinking about writing a recipe tool, but this seems different enough to the other ones I could use as a base that I'll leave that up to someone with actual frontend experience.